ElrikGroupCo/docs-flightsayer/flight_status.md

 - `10003` - diversion (flight was diverted on this day)

 ## WeatherForecast (object)
-Weather forecast information at origin or destination airport
+Weather forecast information at origin or destination airport.
+This forecast corresponds to the weather predicted at the departure or arrival time, respectively.

 + Attributes

+    + icon (enum[string], optional) - A summary of weather conditions, suitable for selecting in icon for display.
+If defined, this property will have one of the following values: `clear-day`, `clear-night`, `rain`, `snow`, `sleet`, `wind`, `fog`, `cloudy`, `partly-cloudy-day`, or `partly-cloudy-night`.
+Note that additional values such as thunderstorm or tornado may be defined in the future.
     + summary (string, required) - summary of weather conditions
-    + temperature(number or array[number], required) - temperature during an hour (for hourly forecast) or array representing low and high temperatures for the day
+    + temperature(number or array[number], required) - temperature during an hour (for hourly forecast) or array representing low and high temperatures for the day.
+Note that within about 48 hours out, hourly weather is available and the temperature will be a single value.
+Beyond this time window, only daily weather is available and the temperature is represented as an array of low/high values.
+Use the `hourly` field to determine what kind of temperature this is.
     + precipitation (number, required) - probability that it will rain
     + hourly (boolean, required) - true if this object represents an hourly forecast, else it's a daily forecast